TylerBerrett/Android_Sprint8Challenge_CongressDebug/README.md

 ## Go Further

 After you finish with these requirements, spend the rest of the time improving coverage on your unit tests, improving the UI tests and improving overall performance.

+## List of Bugs
+CongresspersonProfileViewModel:
+removed parameter and put it as a var in the class

+memory increases in the app when you click a card view and then return from that activity